rcsim2/Hello_Metal_6DOF/README.md

 ## History
-The project started as https://github.com/haroldserrano/renderingTextUsingOpenGLiniOS but turned into something completely different.
+The project started as a port of https://github.com/haroldserrano/renderingTextUsingOpenGLiniOS to Metal but turned into something completely different.
 Only the font atlas remains...

 The complete tutorial on how to render Text using OpenGL can be found here: http://www.haroldserrano.com/blog/rendering-text-using-opengl-es